 How We Celebrate Hinamatsuri

-On this special occasion, Japanese families with young daughters will display their special hina dolls or hina ningyo (雛人形) on red-cloth-covered platforms.
-When a baby girl is born, her parents or grandparents would buy a set of hina ningyo or they pass their own set down to the girl.
+On this special occasion, Japanese families with young daughters display their special hina dolls or hina ningyo (雛人形) on red-cloth-covered platforms.
+When a baby girl is born, her parents or grandparents may buy a set of hina ningyo, or they may pass down their own set to the girl.

 The image below shows a grander display where the dolls are dressed in traditional costumes laid out hierarchically on a red terraced stand.
 These dolls are said to represent the emperor, empress, attendants, and musicians of the Heian period, and are used to pray for health, prosperity, and traditionally, a good marriage which was the hallmark of a good life.

-The miniature hina ningyo in the picture below was gifted by my friend from Osaka a long time ago, and I look forward to decorating this ornament every year as a symbolic gesture to dedicate the day to my daughter.
+The miniature hina ningyo in the picture below was gifted to me by my friend from Osaka a long time ago.
+I look forward to decorating this ornament every year as a symbolic gesture to dedicate the day to my daughter.

 The Origin of Hinamatsuri

-Hinamatsuri is believed to have its roots in the ancient Chinese custom to ward off evil spirits by transferring the sin of the body and any misfortunes to the dolls and releasing them into the rivers.
-The practice was a form of purification, and families with girls would make hina ningyo (雛人形), or hina dolls, out of straw and took them down to the river on boats, supposedly freeing all the potential bad luck and troubles away.
+Hinamatsuri is believed to have its roots in the ancient Chinese custom of warding off evil spirits by transferring the sins of the body and any misfortunes to dolls and releasing them into the rivers.
+This practice served as a form of purification, and families with girls would create hina ningyo (雛人形), or hina dolls, out of straw and take them down to the river on boats, supposedly freeing all potential bad luck and troubles.

-In some rural areas of Japan, you can still find this custom, called hina-okuri or nagashi-bina, being carried out in which people float paper dolls down the rivers.
+In some rural areas of Japan, you can still find this custom, called hina-okuri or nagashi-bina, being carried out, with people floating paper dolls down the rivers.

 Traditional and Festive Foods for Hinamatsuri

 In addition to the doll display, the Japanese also celebrate Girl’s Day by eating special foods.
-Since it’s springtime in Japan, you’ll see many spring and pink color theme foods and sweets being eaten on this day.
-If you have a daughter(s) and are planning to prepare some special meal to celebrate this holiday, here are some recipes you could make for the festivity.
+Since it’s springtime in Japan, you’ll find many dishes and sweets with spring and pink color themes being enjoyed on this day.
+If you have a daughter(s) and are planning to prepare a special meal to celebrate this holiday, here are some recipes you could consider for the festivity.

 1. Chirashi Sushi

 The Japanese typically eat Chirashi Sushi on Girls’ Day.
 It’s colorful and pretty, perfect for girls!
-I also have a quick recipe with premade Chirashi Sushi Mix that is widely available in Japanese/Asian grocery stores.
+I also have a quick recipe with premade Chirashi Sushi Mix, which is widely available in Japanese/Asian grocery stores.”

 2. Temari Sushi

-These colorful and beautiful sushi balls are called Temari Sushi, and they are perfect for celebrating Girl’s Day!
-It’ll be fun to set up a DIY Temari Sushi Party for your children or girls!
+These colorful and beautiful sushi balls are called Temari Sushi, perfect for celebrating Girls’ Day!
+Setting up a DIY Temari Sushi Party for your children or girls would be a fun idea!

 3. Mosaic Sushi

 This colorful Mosaic Sushi features sashimi, tamagoyaki rolled omelette, and vegetables arranged in a checkerboard pattern over sushi rice.
 It’s a feast for the senses!
-Despite its exquisite presentation, anyone can make it at home.
+Despite its exquisite presentation, it can be made at home by anyone.

 4. Chirashi Sushi Cake & Chakin Sushi